AlexeyDronov/portfolio/data/blogs/blog-1.md

 ---
-title: "Understanding React Server Components"
+title: "How to build a website without any experience"
-date: "2024-12-10"
+date: "2025-12-10"
 topic: "Web Development"
-summary: "A comprehensive guide to how RSCs change the data fetching paradigm."
+summary: "Hello world and using an agentic IDE for web development."
-tags: ["react", "nextjs", "tutorial"]
+tags: ["react", "nextjs", "AI"]
 ---

 # Introduction